Here’s Your Month-by-Month Guide to the Best Time to Buy Almost Everything

-You don’t have to wait until Father’s Day to find excellent prices on tools and home improvement gear.
+You don’t have to wait until Father’s Day in June to find excellent prices on tools and home improvement gear.

-Everyone’s finally going outside again.
+Everyone’s finally going outside again and stores are swapping out their winter shoe collection for the brighter summer colors.
 Let sporting goods stores make it easier for you to keep up with your New Year’s resolution (remember that?) by discounting those new kicks.

 What to Buy in May

 Is your refrigerator running?
 If not, May is a great time to get a new one.

 Blenders and juicers, coffeemakers, slow cookers, toasters and even toaster ovens are often on sale during Memorial Day extravaganzas.
 That’s at the end of the month but the deals are often offered at least a week before, sometimes all month.
 (See also November.)

 Besides replacing your old kitchen aids, think about these items for shower and wedding presents.